tacofoundation/mrio/docs/en/python/temporal_utils.md

-# Utility functions for temporal data processing
+# Utility functions for tCOG data processing

-For users that want a easy to stack/unstack temporal data, this module provides a set of functions to help with that.
+For users who want an easy way to stack/unstack tCOG, this module provides a set of functions to help with that.

 ## `mrio.temporal.unstack`